Cash-Economy/BMGF/README.md

 # Bill & Melinda Gates Foundation challenge

 This is the repository for work in process artifacts for Autumn 2016 "Product Studio", Bill + Melinda Gates Foundation team.
-Our product preliminarily called `money.days`.
+Our product preliminarily called `moneydays`.

 ## Our Challenge